bjpop/gurita/docs/command_line_syntax.rst

     hatch <subcommand> <arguments>

-where ``subcommand`` selects the plot type (e.g. ``hist``) and ``arguments`` controls the behaviour of the plot and specifies input data.
+where ``subcommand`` selects the plot or analysis type (e.g. ``hist``) and ``arguments`` controls the behaviour of the subcommand and specifies input data.

-As a simple example, if you want to plot a histogram of the ``passengers`` column from the file ``flights.csv`` you can run the following command:
+As a simple example, the following command plots a histogram of the ``passengers`` column from the file ``flights.csv``:

 .. code-block:: bash

     hatch hist -x passengers flights.csv

-In the above example ``hist`` selects the histogram plot type, ``-x passengers`` specifies that the ``passengers`` feature in the data set should be plotted on the X-axis and ``flights.csv`` specifies that the input data set should be read from the file ``flights.csv``.
+In the above example ``hist`` is the subcommand that selects the histogram plot type, ``-x passengers`` specifies that the ``passengers`` feature in the data set should be plotted on the X-axis and ``flights.csv`` specifies that the input data set should be read from the file ``flights.csv``.
 See :doc:`input_output` for more information about input and output files.

-Each type of plot accepts optional arguments that control its behaviour.
-Some of these are common across all plot types, and some are limited to specific plot types.
+Each subcommand accepts optional arguments that control its behaviour.
+Some of these are common across all subcommands, and some are subcommand specific.

 .. _help: